LightningCreations/lc-coreutils/README.md

 If you have valgrind installed, you can set the cmake variable `LCNIX_COREUTILS_VALGRIND_TESTS` (with `-DLCNIX_COREUTILS_VALGRIND_TESTS=ON` when configuring) to run valgrind tests on some coreutils.
 Valgrind tests are generally not necessary to run, as they are run in CI, and are unlikely to change between environments, and they can take considerably longer than the regular tests (particularily on `Debug` builds), and do not necessarily test the correctness of the implementation, but are focused on testing if there are memory issues (such as memory leaks, buffer overflows, etc.).
 Note that valgrind tests have limited coverage compared to the normal tests (presently only `chmod-parse`, `true`, `false`, and `hashfile` are covered by valgrind tests).

+### Running tests with sanitizers

+You can build and run

 ## Hacking/Modifying lc-coreutils